krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 machinery here will provide useful insights.
 Understanding what happens as we relax one or more of these requirements is an ongoing research activity - both in practical application contexts and in developing the mathematical theory further.

-- The measured value is a _non-negative_ real number that varies continuously over time—i.e., we are measuring the *presence* of a property in the system.
+- The measured value of the signal is a _non-negative_ real number that varies continuously over time—i.e., we are measuring the *presence* of a property in the system.
-- The "signal" in the property is tied to the _accumulation_ of its value— both the magnitude and the duration for which it is observed are meaningful.
+- The "signal" in the system property lies in the _accumulation_ of its value— both the magnitude and the duration for which it is observed are meaningful.
-- The value at any given time can be expressed as the _sum_ of _non-negative_ values from a countable set of time-varying functions (signals) over a fixed domain.
+- The value at any given time can be expressed as the _sum_ of _non-negative_ values from a countable set of time-varying functions (also signals) over a fixed domain.
 - Each contributing function is measurable over finite intervals, meaning its Lebesgue integral exists and is finite over any _finite_ interval.